 This process reduces the energy used by your home’s heating (cooling) systems to raise (lower) the outside air up (down) to the temperature set on your home’s thermostat.
 The annual energy savings of an HRV used in a home with a gas furnace and central AC range from $50 in Vancouver to $180 in Winnipeg, when compared to a less airtight house that uses exhaust fans intermittently.
 The colder the region, the higher the savings.

 The HRV is usually connected to additional on/off switches or timers in the bathrooms and/or the kitchen that may be used to manually turn on the HRV system or set it on high for a period of time in order to remove excessive moisture produced during a shower or while cooking.

-Heat Recovery Ventilator (HRV) vs Energy Recovery Ventilator (ERV)
+What is the difference between a Heat Recovery Ventilator (HRV) vs Energy Recovery Ventilator (ERV)?

 HRVs and ERVs are very similar in construction and operation.
 They both bring in and filter fresh air, distribute it through the home, exhaust interior air and recover heat energy.
 The main difference is that while an HRV’s core can exchange heat, an ERV’s core can exchange both heat and moisture between the air streams.